smsohan/smsohan.github.com/source/_posts/2012-07-28-deploying-to-TV-screens.markdown

 {% gist 3194417 %}

 If you have noticed here, there's an extra check inside the success callback.
 To begin with, the page remembers the server token on reload.
 So, whenever there's a new token, it refreshes the page.
-Since all API calls are funneled through this module, this become a no-brainer to support new screens/API calls.
+Since all API calls are funneled through this module, this becomes a no-brainer to support new screens/API calls.

 Our API's respond with a server token, which is guaranteed to: